4 Tips for Fixing Salty Sauerkraut & Making Sure it Doesn’t Happen Again

-It can be challenging to get the proportions right when a recipe calls for two medium or one large head of cabbage, or any vegetable for that matter.
-After all, size is relative right.
-Your medium could be different from my idea of medium.
-Now add salt to the mix and BAM you’ve ruined a nice batch of sauerkraut.
+It can be challenging to get the proportions right when a recipe calls for two medium or one large head of cabbage or any vegetable.
+After all, size is relative, right?
+Your medium could be different from my idea of the medium.
+Now add salt to the mix, and BAM, you've ruined a nice batch of sauerkraut.

 1. Dilute the Brine

-Adding more cabbage, vegetables, or a little water to the mix will help offset the saltiness.
+Adding more cabbage, vegetables, or water to the mix will help offset the saltiness.

-You will probably have to move it to a bigger vessel or split it up into two jars to ensure there is adequate space in the fermentation vessel.
+You will probably have to move it to a bigger vessel or split it into two jars to ensure adequate space in the fermentation vessel.

-Be sure the new vegetables are mixed in really well and are held down below the salt brine.
+Be sure the new vegetables are mixed in well and held below the salt brine.

 Let it sit for at least one or two more days to allow the new vegetables to ferment.